Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Fast Algorithms for alternating multicast beamforming

-For $K=1$, we directly denote the single user in group $i\in\Gc$ as user $i$, with a total of $G$ users.
-The optimal beamforming solution $\wbf_i$ in \eqref{W_Opt} still holds as a special case, where the equivalent channel matrix $\widetilde{\Hbf}_i$ for group $i$ is reduced to the equivalent channel $\tilde{\hbf}_{i}$ for user $i$, and weight vector $\abf_i$ now becomes a scalar, denoted as $a_i$, \ie

-The weights $\{a_i\}$ for all $G$ users can be derived in closed-form.
-This is because when the transmit beamformer can be individually designed for each user, at the optimality, all SINR constraints in \eqref{SINR_constr:mod1} is attained with equality.
-Specifically, let $\cbf_i \triangleq \Rbf^{-1}(\lambdabf)\widetilde{\hbf}_{i1}$, $i \in \Gc$, and we have the following the SINR equality constraint
+The weights $a_i$'s for all $G$ users can be derived in closed-form in this unicast case.
+This is because when the transmit beamformer can be individually designed for each user, at the optimality, all SINR constraints in \eqref{SINR_constr:mod1} can be attained with equality.
+Denote $\cbf_i \triangleq \Rbf^{-1}(\lambdabf)\widetilde{\hbf}_{i}$, $i \in \Gc$.
+Then, we have the following SINR equality constraints